sampoder/climatator/README.md

 # 🌏 climatator

 A 4D interactive experience showcasing the upcoming challenges caused by global warming.
-Built for the MYP Personal Project.
+I built it for the MYP Personal Project.

 Features a large outer structure, a video story, sound, lighting, haptic feedback, fans and heating.
 All brought together into a two minute experience.